Pittsburgh Marathon 2018 is here, and so are the injuries. Luckily Help for a Running Injury is here too!

 So how do you tell the difference?
 With ITBFS the pain is usually isolated outside of the knee.
 The tendon will feel very tight (almost like a cord) and pain will often radiate up into the hip.
 Both runner’s knee and ITBFS will flare up when you’re going up or down stairs.
 Or if you sit for a while you might have some stiffness and difficulty getting up.

-Drs recommend hamstring stretches and at home, in addition to physical therapy — though he’s aware many of his patients suffer through it until after their race.
+Drs recommend hamstring stretches and at home, in addition to physical therapy, though he’s aware many of his patients suffer through it until after their race.
 For ITBFS, the only way to cure it is to completely stop running, rest, and alleviate the tendon inflammation with physical therapy.

-READY TO SCHEDULE AN APPOINTMENT?
+READY TO SCHEDULE AN APPOINTMENT for a Running Injury?

 Call us today 878-313-3338 to schedule at any of our four Podiatry Clinics in Beaver, Butler, or Allegheny County locations, including Podiatry offices Moon Township, Ambridge, Cranberry Township’s full service Podiatric office and our newest Foot Clinic, Beaver, PA